Xujiayao/BlogSource/source/_posts/11-release-mcdiscordchat.md

     - Player reached a progress / achieved a goal / completed a challenge
     - Player died
     - Server MSPT is higher than a certain value
-    - Server sent a console log message
 - Use admin list to configure user permissions to use special commands
 - Support Hot Reloading of the config file
   - Backup every time the config file is loaded
 - Check for updates regularly
+  - Customizable update notification channel

 ## Contributors